streetmix/streetmix/docs/docs/user-guide/segments.md

 We may rename "segments" to something else, e.g. "slices," to avoid confusion with "street segments."

+On the other hand, CROW's _Design Manual for Bicycle Traffic_ (2016) uses the term "dimensional segments" for a similar purpose, so additional clarity could be achieved by leaning into a more technical term when needed.

 :::

 Notes on segments, which are the elements that comprise a street section.
 [See Issue #7 for discussion around more street segments.](https://github.com/codeforamerica/streetmix/issues/7)